 I shall take the most obvious point first: Marx’s ‘Theory of Alienation’ was written in 1844, when he was still a young man, but did not appear in print until 1927, half a century after MacGregor’s death.
 It follows that whatever connection Acts of the Servant may have with Marx’s ‘Theory of Alienation’, it was not directly influenced.
-I agree with Dr Scott that MacGregor read Marx’s Communist Manifesto shortly after its publication in Germany in 1848 and that he later acquired a copy in translation which he kept in his library at Arbinger.
-Where I differ with Dr Scott is that I do not believe MacGregor was in sympathy with Marx’s theories, despite both men recognising many of the same ills in society.
+I agree with Dr Crabtree that MacGregor read Marx’s Communist Manifesto shortly after its publication in Germany in 1848 and that he later acquired a copy in translation which he kept in his library at Arbinger.
+Where I differ with Dr Crabtree is that I do not believe MacGregor was in sympathy with Marx’s theories, despite both men recognising many of the same ills in society.
 The evidence is the copious notes MacGregor wrote in his copy of the Communist Manifesto many of which are highly critical.

 Be that as it may; we must explain what Marx’s ‘Theory of Alienation’ is since I doubt it is familiar to many readers.
 Essentially, Marx theorised that in an industrial society the majority of workers were alienated from their own labour: that is, there is no natural connection between labour and livelihood, such as exists in an agrarian society where food production is the primary employment.
 Instead of acquiring through his labour that which directly sustains him, the worker is paid in money which he exchanges for those things he needs to live; or rather, that which he needs to survive, since in Marx’s view the necessity of labour means the individual is no longer a free man but a waged slave without an independent life of his own.
 Moreover, at no point does the employed man own the thing he makes, either in a legal, moral, or artisanal sense, or receive its full value in his wage.
 Rather, it remains the property of the owner of the land, machinery, or materials with which he works.
 I confess to some sympathy with this aspect of Marx’s theory though suspect it is rather more pertinent today than in Marx’s time.
-One cannot imagine, for example, that the employees of a call centre or a supermarket enjoy rich and satisfying occupations compared to the farmer or woodsman working on the land; however, I believe Dr Scott was mistaken to see much of Marx’s ‘Theory of Alienation’ in Acts of the Servant.
+One cannot imagine, for example, that the employees of a call centre or a supermarket enjoy rich and satisfying occupations compared to the farmer or woodsman working on the land; however, I believe Dr Crabtree was mistaken to see much of Marx’s ‘Theory of Alienation’ in Acts of the Servant.

 The principal conflict for the characters in Acts of the Servant is not concerned with their employment; rather, the character’s natural abilities or inclinations conflict with their expected role in society.
 Thus, Captain Wolfe, Bheathain Somhairle, Lord MacDonald, Sir David Mackenzie and Paavo Jukola are, to greater or lesser extent, conflicted between what they are or wish to be and that which society requires of them.
 Only Eolhwynne and, to a lesser extent Màiri Mulcahy, have reconciled their nature with their role in society.
 At this, I find myself recalling Marx’s famous maxim: “From each according to his ability, to each according to his need”, since it is apparent that several of the characters in Acts of the Servant are unwilling to use their abilities and therefore do not have what they need.
 However, as in a number of cases these abilities are supernatural in nature, they hardly fall within Marxist Theory which regards magick, along with religion, as “the opiate of the people”.